tedsluis/dump1090.socket30003/README.md

 	-data <data directory>          The data files are stored in /tmp by default.
 	-log  <log directory>           The log file is stored in /tmp by default.
 	-pid  <pid directory>           The pid file is stored in /tmp by default.
-	-msgmargin <max message margin> The max message margin is 10ms by default.
+	-msgmargin <max message margin> The max message margin.
+The default is 10ms.
 	-lon <lonitude>                 Location of your antenna.
 	-lat <latitude>
-	-distancematric <matric>        Type of matric: kilometer, nauticalmile, mile or meter Default distance matric is kilometer.
+	-distanceunit <unit>            Type of unit: kilometer, nauticalmile, mile or meter Default distance unit is kilometer.
-	-altitudematric <matric>        Type of matric: meter or feet.
+	-altitudeunit <unit>            Type of unit: meter or feet.
-	                                Default altitude matric is meter.
+	                                Default altitude unit is meter.
 	-nopositions                    Does not display the number of position when running interactive (launched from commandline).
 	-help                           This help page.